richie-south/flying-functions/README.md

 }
 ```

 # Globals

-accessible from your flying function
+these globals are accessible from your flying function

 - console
 - Number